Financial Panics and Bank Runs Before Deposit Insurance

 People put their money in the bank to keep it safe and to provide payment services.
 However, no one would put their money in the bank if they could not withdraw it on demand.
 However, since only a small fraction of a bank's total reserves were needed for withdrawals most of the time, banks could also practice fractional reserve banking, lending out more money than what it possessed to earn income.

-However, if the bank's customers had any doubt about its financial stability, they would run to the bank to better their chances of being able to withdraw their money—otherwise they would lose it.
+However, if the bank's customers had any doubt about its financial stability, they would run to the bank to improve their chances of being able to withdraw their money — otherwise they would lose it.
 They would run because banks had a first-come, first-serve policy.
 The bank would allow depositors to withdraw their money until the bank ran out of funds.
 After that, the bank would close, causing everyone else to lose their money.

-Naturally, people are greatly concerned about the safety of their funds, and, furthermore, they had no way to determine whether a bank is financially sound or not, so if they thought that a bank failure was due to general economic conditions or something else that could affect other banks, there would also be run on other banks, even ones that were financially sound, causing their failure.
+Naturally, people are greatly concerned about the safety of their funds, and, furthermore, they had no way to determine whether a bank was financially sound or not, so if they thought that a bank failure was due to general economic conditions or something else that could affect other banks, there would also be runs on other banks, even ones that were financially sound, causing their failure.

 Booms, busts, and bank failures were common in the 1800's and early 1900's because banks were loosely regulated and rarely examined, which was a recipe for disaster considering that they could print money.